 Mention sidecars in conversation and most eyes immediately glaze over.
-Sidecars are the preserve of old boys, are impractical and boring – or so they say.
+Sidecars are the preserve of old boys, they are impractical and boring – or so they say.
 I would have agreed myself, but after spending just two days with an outfit I’m now saving up to buy my own… Here’s why you should too.

 For the last 50 years three-wheelers have been dismissed as uncool, but it wasn’t always that way.
 In 1951 less than 10% of British households owned cars while no fewer than 150,000 outfits whizzed along our roads.
 But as cars became more affordable sidecar sales rolled off a cliff, deemed obsolete and out of tune with a modernising society.

-Well, we reckon it’s time for a comeback because sidecars had lots going for them 65 years ago and still do today.
+Well, we reckon it’s time for a comeback because sidecars had lots going for them over 65 years ago and still do today.
 They are cool, rugged, supremely practical – and take far more skill to operate than you might imagine.
 But once you’ve got the knack of it they transform into incredibly capable and versatile machines.
 You can take your family touring around Europe, tear up the countryside with one wheel in the air, have the best time of your life with your mates, race on and off-road, become a dirt track warrior and even go on a global adventure with a trusty outfit.
 Isn’t it time you considered one?

 Sidecar control - ‘I don’t wanna die!’